Silver dapple gene: Prevalence

 Many breeds do not possess the silver dapple gene.
 The coat color is traditionally associated with the Rocky Mountain Horse and the Miniature Horse.
-Scandinavian breeds and their descendants such as the Icelandic horse, Nordland Pony, Shetland Pony, Welsh Mountain Pony, Welsh Pony, Swedish Warmblood and Finnhorse are also found in the silver dapple colors.
+Scandinavian breeds and their descendants such as the Icelandic horse, Nordland Pony, Shetland Pony, Welsh Mountain Pony, Welsh Pony, Swedish Warmblood, Estonian native horse and Finnhorse are also found in the silver dapple colors.
 American horse breeds known to have the silver gene include the Morgan, American Saddlebred, Missouri Foxtrotter, Tennessee Walking Horse, and the American Quarter Horse.
 European draft breeds such as the Comtois and Ardennais also occur in silver.
 Historically the color was found in the Dutch Groningen, but the breed was crossbred to produce the Dutch Warmblood and underwent subsequent genetic bottlenecking, so the gene may no longer be present.